-Highland is a part of the national pilot of Planet Youth in Scotland and NHS Highland have supported with establishing Planet Youth community groups in five schools.
+Highland is a part of the national pilot of Planet Youth in Scotland and NHS Highland have supported with establishing Planet Youth community groups in 5 schools.
 Most schools in the pilot areas have engaged with the program, and all have viewed their school reports.
 Work is being progressed on how to effectively use the data.

-Improving the mental health and resilience of young people is one of the actions identified by each group.
-The Planet Youth team are working closely with local young people's support services Mikeysline, Change Mental Health and Kooth.
-The team are engaging in discussions to support Mikeysline with a resilience training programme within schools, and to support Change Mental Health with the roll out of Parent and child 4-week resilience programme, previously piloted by the Child and Adolescent Mental Health Services (CAMHS).
+Improving the Mental Health and Resilience of Young People is one of the actions identified by each group.
+The Planet Youth team are working closely with local young people's support services Mikeysline.
+Change MH and Kooth.
+The team are engaging in discussions to support Mikeysline with a resilience training programme within schools, and to support Change MH with the roll out of Parent and child 4-week resilience programme, previously piloted by CAMHS.

-The Planet Youth team is also working with young people who do not attend school, at Airport House in Wick.
+The Planet Youth team is also working with young people who do not attend school at Airport House in Wick.
 The Planet Youth team have recognised that young people, in particular non-binary students, are more affected by bullying and poor mental health, and are establishing links with the Highland Educational Psychology team to see how they can support delivering training in this area.

-The Planet Youth team conducts a survey every two years asking young people about their experiences; with their 2023 results highlighting the impact of mental health and bullying on young people.
-The team delivered a bullying webinar incorporating Planet Youth bullying and Mental Health data.
-This was co-hosted with Safe, Strong and Free on 30th October 2024.
-101 people registered, 65 people attended on the day and the webinar has been uploaded onto Vimeo and shared in both the newsletter and on social media.
+The Planet Youth team conduct a survey every 2 years asking young people about their experiences, with their 2023 results highlighting the impact of mental health and bullying on young people.
+The team delivered a Bullying webinar incorporating Planet Youth bullying and Mental Health data.
+This was co-hosted with Safe, Strong and Free on 30th October 2024 - 101 people registered, 65 people attended on the day and the webinar has been uploaded onto Vimeo and shared in both the newsletter and on social media.

 Planet Youth supported Highland Youth Parliament (HYP) conference in 2024, giving young people a chance to get together to talk about issues important to them and discuss ways they can make changes in these areas.
-The Health Improvement Smoking Cessation team, supported by Planet Youth, ran a session with discussions on vaping and health impacts, peer pressure and the choices young people make.
+The Health Improvement Smoking Cessation team, supported by Planet Youth, ran a session on Vaping, and Health impacts, peer pressure and choices young people make were discussed.